Mean coaches. Over the years, I’ve heard some real doozies.

 “We stopped listening after the forty-seventh F-bomb” explained the high school basketball player when asked what the coach said during a post-game “pep” talk.

-Let’s say your daughter was attending an after school Spanish club meeting and the club advisor/teacher asked: “Where’s your fat brother?
+Let’s say your daughter was attending an after school Spanish club meeting and the advisor asked: “Where’s your fat brother?
 Why isn’t he here?”
 (A question asked by a high school football coach during off season weight lifting.)

-Why do so many abusive coaches feel the need to curse, intimidate, belittle, name call, and yell at their athletes?
-Well, actually, those who can’t coach yell, so, I kinda get the yelling, I guess.
+Why do so many coaches curse, intimidate, belittle, name call, and yell at their athletes?

-Maybe we could cut back on those tardy notices if, when late for class students were greeted with: “Drop and give me twenty (push-ups)!”
+Imagine if your student came home from school and reported that because they were late to class, the teacher yelled, “Drop and give me twenty (push-ups)!”
 And if they protested: “Class started three minutes ago—we don’t run on your schedule, now make it fifty—and if you complain again, it will be a hundred.”

-Other school-related activities could follow along.
-Opening night of the school play, the auditorium packed with parents, relatives, teachers and fellow students, the director in the middle of a scene shouts: “What the HELL are you doing—move over, move over – that’s not your spot!
-S#@*!!”
+Imagine opening night of the school play, the auditorium packed with parents, relatives, teachers, and fellow students, when the director in the middle of a scene shouts: “What the HELL are you doing—move over, move over—Are you an idiot?
+That’s not your spot. ”

-The next time the orchestra performs for a crowd and the violinist misses a note, the conductor should her rip out the ear piece, throw the baton on the floor, and yell at the musician.
-You know, the way mean coaches do when someone on the team misses a throw, catch or goal during a game.
+The next time the orchestra performs for a crowd and the violinist misses a note, the conductor should throw the baton on the floor, and yell at the musician.
+You know, the way a rude coach would do when someone on the team misses a throw, catch, or goal during a game.